ArduPilot/ardupilot_wiki/plane/source/docs/automatic-landing.rst

 ======================

 Some ESC's allow for reverse direction.
-When using reverse on the propeller it will generate a negative thrust which can be used to slow you down.
-During a steep landing approach this method can be used to maintain a stable airspeed allowing you to land much more precisely even with a LiDAR Baro bump on the approach.
+When using reverse on the propeller it will generate a negative thrust which can be used to reduce your airspeed.
+During a steep landing approach this method can be used to maintain a stable and low airspeed allowing you to land much more softly and precisely.
 To use this feature it is highly recommend to use an airspeed sensor and a rangefinder (see above) for an accurate altitude.

 .. note::

    Reverse-thrust landings are available starting from Plane v3.5.1.

+The below video is an example of a Skywalker X8 performing an auto-landing with a 15 degree slope.
+The target is the hat on the ground showing it is possible to get repeatable high precision landings where the final position error was dictated by the GPS position error.
+This particular aircraft has been landed at 20deg and 25deg slopes too.
+YMMV depending on weight of aircraft and available thrust from motor/properlor.
+Typically a Skywalker X8 would need a shallow slope such at 6 to 10deg.

+..  youtube:: kdw8vjbttNo
+    :width: 100%

 Key Parameters
 --------------